The surprise of our Canada road trip was Winnipeg. Yes, Winnipeg, you read correctly! I’ll admit I did not know much

-In this Winnipeg travel guide and the map below you can find all the Winnipeg highlights we visited during our weekend trip, as well as recommended places to eat and the hotel we stayed at.
+In this Winnipeg travel guide and the map below you can find all the Winnipeg tourist attractions we visited during our three days in Winnipeg, as well as recommended places to eat and the hotel we stayed at.

 - Take a Hermetic Code tour in the Manitoba Legislative Building